frontier-org/frontier/MANUAL.md

 > **📊 Development Logging:** See [LOGS.md](LOGS.md) for detailed information about development-mode logging, debugging output, and monitoring your application during development.

-> **💡 Exemple** Check out this [exemple](https://github.com/frontier-org/exemple) repository to see how to use Frontier across several languages and all HTML functions.
+> **💡 Exemple:** Check out this [exemple](https://github.com/frontier-org/exemple) repository to see how to use Frontier across several languages and all HTML functions.

 ---